http://ling.auf.net/lingBuzz/000411

 The group estimates that up to $9 million of electricity costs could be saved annually if the centre were to run 30,000 server cores.

-Internet Initiative Japan - an ISP, BearingPoint, Itochu Techno-Solutions and NS Solutions.
+Sun is working with eleven other companies, including Internet Initiative Japan - an ISP, BearingPoint, Itochu Techno-Solutions and NS Solutions.
 They will form a joint venture with Sun.
 NTT Communications and Chuo University are also involved.

 The disused coal mine is located in the Chubu region on Japan's Honshu island.
 Sun will build 30 Blackbox self-contained datacentres containing a total of 10,000 servers (cores).
 This can be increased to 30,000 cores if there is the demand for it.